 This is only one area of innovation; it looks likely that there is disruption on the way.
 There were many reasons UK construction company Carillion went bankrupt, but dated practices were among them.
 Deloitte has an excellent report on patterns of disruption as does Oliver Wyman.
-Both consider why the construction industry is particularly ripe for change, with factors including large capital projects that typically take 20% longer to complete than forecast and frequently end up 80% over budget.
+Both consider why the construction industry is particularly ripe for change, with factors including large capital projects that typically take 20 percent longer to complete than forecast and frequently end up 80 percent over budget.

 Most of this budget overage is due to poor productivity and a great deal of this can be addressed by software suites that link all the processes together and monitor them as we discussed last year.
 The question is whether this sort of improvement is going to come from established industry giants or from outside it.
-McKinsey asked over 300 senior leaders in construction where they felt their next competition was coming from and 90% of respondents felt they would be encountering new competition at different levels of the value chain; 46% thought this new competition would be from the tech and software giants, 37% thought it would be from start-ups, 23% saw it coming from China and other emerging market players and only 19% thought current incumbents would be the biggest source of competition.
+McKinsey asked over 300 senior leaders in construction where they felt their next competition was coming from and 90 percent of respondents felt they would be encountering new competition at different levels of the value chain; 46 percent thought this new competition would be from the tech and software giants, 37 percent thought it would be from start-ups, 23 percent saw it coming from China and other emerging market players and only 19 percent thought current incumbents would be the biggest source of competition.

 Offsite development will be the biggest game-changer and this is why we’re saying that to survive, construction companies must diversify – they need to be manufacturers as well as builders, they need their IT systems to be efficient enough to talk to each other and, perhaps most crucially, they need to become service companies to keep their maintenance running and their customers returning.